 Here's a list of our 50 most favorite activities throughout the entire year.
 They'll give you a taste of what San Francisco has to offer, and show you just how amazing this city truly is.

-Spend a day on the beaches at Crissy Field.
-This beach is a paradise.
+1- Spend a day on the beaches at Crissy Field.
+You'll feel like you're in paradise!

 2 - Walk The Woodline and be amazed at the cypress trees growing in and out of the eucalyptus.